Sean Bean

 Sean Bean's wedding to Deborah James

-However, his new wife didn't want to leave Sheffield, and Bean returned to his studies in London.
-Their long-distance marriage lasted until 1988 when they divorced.
+But his new wife refused to leave Sheffield, so Bean returned to his studies in London.
+Their long-distance marriage limped along until 1988, when they finally divorced.
 The reason was the birth of Lorna in 1987, Sean's daughter with his classmate Melanie Hill.

 Sean Bean and Melanie Hill